 - Nipple and Navel piercings take on average 6 to 12 months to heal

-- Genital piercings take on average 6 to 8 weeks to heal but due to sexual activity should treated as a healing piercing for at the least 3 months.
+- Genital piercings take on average 6 to 8 weeks to heal but due to sexual activity should be treated as a healing piercing for at least 3 months.

 - Healthy and Diet - Being unhealthy or having a poor diet can prolong the piercing's healing time and increase the likelihood of infection or other problems.
 Having a nutritional diet, getting plenty of rest and reducing stress will all aid in your body's ability to heal your piercing quickly and fight off infection.

-- Over Cleaning - Piercings only need to be cleaned a couple times a day, I suggest twice daily.
-Over cleaning the piercing came prolong healing, dry out the tissue around the piercing and cause additional problems.
+- Over Cleaning - Piercings only need to be cleaned a couple of times a day, I suggest twice daily.
+Overcleaning the piercing can prolong healing, dry out the tissue around the piercing and cause additional problems.

-- Squeezing or Pooping the Bump - From childhood we are taught to squeeze and pop bump or other fluid build ups in the body.
-The idea being to get that stuff out of our body and somehow that will correct the problem.
-With piercings these fluid build ups are usually a sign of a much bigger problem and is often how your body reacts to solve, expel or isolate the issue.
+- Squeezing or Popping the Bump - From childhood, we are taught to squeeze and pop bump or other fluid build-ups in the body.
+The idea is to get that stuff out of our body and somehow that will correct the problem.
+With piercings, these fluid build ups are usually a sign of a much bigger problem and is often how your body reacts to solve, expel or isolate the issue.
 By trying to force the fluid out of the body we are not allowing the body to do what it is trying to do.
-In fact often it makes it much worse or causes the problem to spread.
+In fact, often it makes it much worse or causes the problem to spread.
 These bumps will in most cases only get bigger when they are drained and until the cause is corrected will continue to return.
 When they form contact your piercer or seek medical attention. so the cause can be address as soon as possible.